yukaizou2015/DataProduct_Project/README.md

 ## Sidebar Panel
 The sidebar panel contains several components:
-- A list of parameters of cars.
+- A **list of parameters** of cars.
 By selecting parameter in the list, users can investigate the coefficients of the linear model between `mpg` and the chosen parameter, as well as making an exploratory plot for `mpg` against the chosen variable;
-- A slider with a range of values.
+- A **slider** with a range of values.
 By choosing the value on the slider, users can define a weight value and predict what the miles per gallon will be;
-- A submit button.
+- A **submit button**.
 Clicking the button will refresh the main panel with the new inputs specified by users.

 ## Main Panel
 There are several items displayed on the main panel.